kyma-incubator/hack-showcase/addons/githubconnector-1.0.0/docs/overview.md

 # Overview

-Welcome to the GitHub Connector addon!

 This addon allows you to communicate with GitHub.
-You can handle events incoming from GitHub repositories or manage repositories through GitHub API.
+You can handle events incoming from GitHub repositories or manage repositories through the GitHub API.
 You must provision an instance for every repository you want to communicate with.

 ## Installation

-1. Provision this addon.
+1. Provision the GitHub Connector addon.
 Plans' and fields' meaning is explained below.
 2. Go to `Service Management > Catalog > Services`.
 Find a service named `github-{REPOSITORY-NAME}` and add it.

 Now you can start using the GitHub Connector.
-Add new event trigger to react to chosen GitHub notifications or bind this service in lambda to send authorized request to GitHub API.
+Add new event trigger to react to chosen GitHub notifications or bind this service in lambda to send authorized request to the GitHub API.

 ## Provisioning

 ### Default plan

-This plan allows to both handle events incoming from connected GitHub repositories to an exposed endpoint and POST jsons to GitHub API through Application Gateway, which automatically adds all necessary informations needed to communicate with GitHub.
+This plan allows to both handle events incoming from connected GitHub repositories to an exposed endpoint and POST jsons to the GitHub API through Application Gateway, which automatically adds all necessary informations needed to communicate with GitHub.

 ### Fields